 (1) “company”, “principal company”, “subsidiary”, “group” and “chargeable asset” are defined for the purposes of this section and succeeding sections in this Chapter.
 Any reference to a company in this section (which defines a group of companies) is a reference to a company which is resident in a relevant Member State (as defined in subsection (7) below) for the purposes of a tax which corresponds to Irish corporation tax.
-However, any reference to a company in sections 617 to 626 (which generally provide reliefs) only applies to a company which is resident in the State.
-This means that a transfer of assets from one company to another will trigger a capital gains tax charge unless both of the companies are resident in the State.

 For the purposes of this Chapter, an “effective 75 per cent subsidiary” means that —

 The provisions of sections 413 to 419 are imported into the section for the purposes of the definition of “an effective 75 per cent subsidiary”.
 Those sections underpin the terms used in the definition and identify the real and ultimate equity interest in a company for the purposes of establishing whether it is a member of a group of companies.

 Notwithstanding the definition of “effective 75 per cent subsidiary” as set out above, a company will be an “effective 75 per cent subsidiary” of the National Asset Management Agency (NAMA) where shares in that company are held directly by the Agency.
 In addition, a company which is an “effective 75 per cent subsidiary” of a company which is itself an “effective 75 per cent subsidiary” of the National Asset Management Agency will also be an “effective 75 per cent subsidiary” of NAMA.

 (2) The meaning of company is limited to certain specified companies, building societies and industrial and provident societies.